Iggys4ur/mod-05_task-master/README.md

-# Task Master: Manage Your Project Tasks Efficiently
+# [Module 5] Task Master: Manage Your Project Tasks Efficiently
 TaskMaster is your ultimate project management ally.
 With a sleek, dynamic interface, powered by jQuery and Day.js, TaskMaster makes organizing tasks a breeze.
 Drag, drop, and conquer your to-do list effortlessly.
 Love TaskMaster?
 Show your support!

 ### What I Learned From This Project